tidyverse/tibble/vignettes/invariants.md

 <td>
     with_tbl(tbl[[1:2, 1]] <- 0)

+    #> Error: Must assign to row with a single
     #> valid subscript.
     #> [31mx[39m The subscript `1:2` has size 2 but
     #> must be size 1.